 The best way to familiarise yourself with the type and style of exam questions is to attempt past papers.
 These can be accessed from:

-- 1. Teacher - 2.
-Google classroom
+- The teacher - Google classroom.

 You will also find the mark schemes so you are able to check your answers.
 If you are unsure about any questions it is vital you ask your teacher for guidance.